ndrewtl/airspace-jekyll/_posts/2017-11-23-tutorials.md

 There are similar initiatives already in place, which is very exciting!
 For this workshop, we are thrilled to be collaborating with the <a href="https://aberdeenstudygroup.github.io/studyGroup/" target="_blank">Aberdeen Study Group</a>, led by <a href="https://francescamancini.github.io/" target="_blank">Francesca Mancini</a>.
 The Aberdeen Study Group aims to foster a place where people can get together to work on their coding projects, help each other out and share their work, whilst also learning new skills.
 You can follow their adventures in coding and open science on <a href="https://twitter.com/abdnStudyGroup" target="_blank">Twitter</a>.

 ## How does a Coding Club workshop work?
-There are many ways to run a coding workshop, and different approaches might work better in different situations.
+There are many ways to run a coding workshop and different approaches might work better in different situations.
 Here is how we usually structure our workshops.
 The workshops take two hours and begin with a super short presentation or introductory talk about what we will be doing, what skills we will acquire and what they are useful for.
 We then direct workshop attendants to the link for the tutorial around which the workshop is focused.
-People usually open the tutorial on half of their screen, and `RStudio` on the other half of their screen.
+People usually open the tutorial on half of their screen and `RStudio` on the other half.

 <center><img src="{{ site.baseurl }}/img/workshop.png" alt="Img" style="width: 650px;"/></center>

 At each workshop, we have a team of demonstrators who are there to answer questions and help out.
-We find that it works well to let people go through the tutorial at their own pace, and we usually walk around and check whether things are going fine.
+We find that it works well to let people go through the tutorial at their own pace and we usually walk around and check whether things are going fine.
 Most of the tutorials have challenges at the end, for which people can work individually or in small teams.
-We bring cookies, popcorn and other treats, occasionally make bad R jokes, and try our best to make the atmosphere light and positive.
-We don't require people to sign up and there are no obligations to attend all the workshops - people are free to attend whichever workshops are of interest to them.
+We bring cookies, popcorn and other treats, occasionally make bad R jokes and try our best to make the atmosphere light and positive.
+We don't require people to sign up and there are no obligations to attend all the workshops: people are free to attend whichever workshops are of interest to them.
 At the end of the workshops, we usually stay behind for a while in case people have any specific questions about their own coding projects.

 ## Find out for yourself - complete a quick Coding Club tutorial